dev-angelo-c/HTML-and-JS-Form-Upload/README.md

 #### To Begin:
 -Open terminal
--cd to the directory this software is in
+-`cd` to the directory this software is in
--npm start
+-`npm start`
 -point your browser to localhost:3000

 -Option one:
-  Uses a html form element and all its glory
+  Uses an html form element and all of its glory

 -Option two:
   Uses javascript and new FormData()